The-Plastic-Project/Web-App-UI/README.md

-# Web-App-UI
+## PlasticProjectUI

-A repository for the HTML content of our web app.
-Connected to Replit and AWS Amplify.
+This is a github repo for the UI elements of the Plastic Project app.
+See our main repo for all backend code.